 Cathedral of Saint Joseph

 The Cathedral of Saint Joseph welcomes all, whether you’re looking for a place of worship or you simply want to admire the modern architectural style and ecclesiastical art.
-This stunning cathedral can easily be added to your Hartford travels as you drive by Farmington Ave.
+This stunning cathedral can easily be added to your Hartford travels as you drive by Farmington Avenue.

-The Cathedral of Saint Joseph is modern and imposing from the outside, with mighty walls of concrete and limestone rising 281 feet up.
-Stepping inside, you’ll be astonished by the largest ceramic mosaic of God in the world covering one wall.
+Stepping inside, we were astonished by the largest ceramic mosaic of God in the world covering one wall.
+(Yes, in the whole world!)
 The colorful light refracts through the stained glass windows casting rainbow light onto the rows of pews, telling the story of Jesus’ procession to the cross.

 Meanwhile, the cavernous ceilings give the organs a sonorous echo as the smell of incense begins to grow in the air.
-Visit the Cathedral of Saint Joseph for a Sunday mass or to appreciate the artwork.

 Museum of Connecticut History

-Make your way to the World War I collection to examine shoes, a watch, and notebooks from a personal effects box, service medals, and dog tags from the war.
-Browse an exhibit dedicated to Colt Firearms, hosting a collection of ammunition and guns.
-You might also be intrigued by the Mitchelson Coin Collection, boasting over 10,000 coins from across the world.
+Browse the exhibit dedicated to Colt Firearms, hosting a collection of ammunition and guns.
+We’re also intrigued by the Mitchelson Coin Collection, boasting over 10,000 coins from across the world.

 The Bushnell Performing Arts Center

-While in Hartford, CT, catch a show at The Bushnell Performing Arts Center.
-Broadway-level theater, live music, comedy, lectures, and more, The Bushnell Performing Arts Center has something for everybody.
+For culture lovers visiting Hartford, CT, we think catching a show at The Bushnell Performing Arts Center is a must.
+Broadway-level theater, live music, comedy, lectures, and more, this performing arts venue has something for everybody.

-Trumbull Kitchen
+Max’s Trumbull Kitchen

 In the dimmed lighting of this cozy eatery, order comfort food classics like bacon-wrapped meatloaf, or dig into a juicy Buttermilk Fried Chicken Sandwich.
-The menu at the Trumbull Kitchen also offers globally inspired cuisine like Chiang Mai Curried Noodles and Korean Steamed Buns.
+The menu at Max’s Trumbull Kitchen also offers globally inspired cuisine like Chiang Mai Curried Noodles and Korean Steamed Buns.

 New Park Brewing

 Get your brunch on at New Park Brewing with brews, bottomless mimosas, breakfast burritos, and Belgium waffles.
 Swing by the brewery on a Tuesday for trivia night.
-Armed with a beer, you’ll surely be the trivia master.
+Armed with a beer, you’ll surely be the trivia master!

 Can’t get enough of New Park Brewing’s beer?
 Grab a growler to take your favorite home with you.